 Women suffering after receiving the birth control implant need to have a doctor properly diagnosis their injuries.
 Physicians can help identify the causation link between the victim’s suffering and the Essure device.
-Whenever possible, patients should have the Essure implant removed as soon as possible before come of the common symptoms associated with the implant started to occur.
+Whenever possible, patients should be examined by a doctor as soon as possible if the symptoms associated with the implant start to occur.

 A doctor should examine the Essure device to identify defects or potential hazards impairing the victim’s health.
 Bayer’s decision to take Essure off the market was primarily because of the all the pressure they were getting from victims and regulating authorities worldwide over the variety of health complications and injuries the device caused.